The Case For Cities - Conversations

 We see the urban glass as half full, especially for mid-sized Midwestern cities like Cincinnati.
 As America is reconsidering its distribution of wealth and growth - both between cities and between its citizens - we see cities like Cincinnati as uniquely equipped to lead the way.
 We can expect more Americans than ever before to discover our cultural life, our natural splendor, and our vibrant yet accessible neighborhoods.
 We need to understand how to build on this newfound interest to make us cities of choice, but also how to ensure just growth for all citizens.
 In other words, we need to prove and improve our cities to become more attractive and more equitable.

-This is not another lecture or webinar series on our current urban issues.
-For the next nine months, nine Wednesday night conversations between national and local thought leaders will unveil different perspectives on how we can build better cities of choice and justice.
-Conversationalists won’t just talk to us, but with each other, unveiling and generating new perspectives.
-Specifically, they will discuss how design, economics, social justice, and sustainability prove the merit of cities and improve urban attractiveness and equity.
+This was not another lecture or webinar series on our current urban issues.
+For nine Wednesday night in 2020, conversations between national and local thought leaders unveiled different perspectives on how we can build better cities of choice and justice.
+Conversationalists didn't just talk to us, but with each other, unveiling and generating new perspectives.
+Specifically, they discussed how design, economics, social justice, and sustainability prove the merit of cities and improve urban attractiveness and equity.

-Registration is free and open to all.
-This conversation series is organized by the University of Cincinnati’s School of Planning, hosted by the Mercantile Library, and graciously supported by the Carol Ann and Ralph V. Haile, Jr./U.S. Bank Foundation.
-See you soon!
+This conversation series was organized by the University of Cincinnati’s School of Planning, hosted by the Mercantile Library, and graciously supported by the Carol Ann and Ralph V. Haile, Jr./U.S. Bank Foundation.

 Why do cities matter?

 Rekindling our love for cities - hosted by Conrad Kickert